 Ohio Valley University is a private, Christian, liberal arts college located just across the Ohio River in Vienna, West Virginia.
 Ohio Valley University has a total undergraduate enrollment of 404, its setting is city, and the campus size is 250 acres.
 It utilizes a semester-based academic calendar.
 Ohio Valley University’s ranking in the 2018 edition of Best Colleges is Regional Colleges South, 40.

 Washington State Community College (WSCC) is a comprehensive two-year community college accredited by the North Central Association of Colleges and Schools.
 WSCC offers over 2,000 students more than 50 programs of study.
 Articulation agreements with other institutions of higher education allow for WSCC credits to transfer to four-year institutions.
-Programs with Franklin University, Franklin University, Ohio University, Herzing University, Western Governors University and Cincinnati College of Mortuary Science and Rio Grande University provide opportunities for students to finish a bachelor’s degree on the Washington State campus.
+Programs with Franklin University, Ohio University, Herzing University, Western Governors University and Cincinnati College of Mortuary Science and Rio Grande University provide opportunities for students to finish a bachelor’s degree on the Washington State campus.
 WSCC’s Early College Option called College Credit Plus (CCP) allows high school students to earn college credits while still in high school.

 Just across the Ohio River in Wood County, West Virginia, West Virginia University at Parkersburg enrolls approximately 2,600 annual students in credit classes and additionally serves the community with non-credit classes, seminars, workforce development training, and workshops.
 Academic credits earned at WVU at Parkersburg are transferable to any institution in the West Virginia higher education state system as well as other accredited institutions throughout the country.
 WVU Parkersburg is the only public community and technical college in West Virginia accredited to offer baccalaureate degrees.
 The college’s primary service area consists of seven counties in West Virginia: Jackson, Pleasants, Ritchie, Roane, Tyler, Wirt, and Wood.